UWPCE-PythonCert/PythonResources/sphinx_sources/source/GeneralPython/learning.rst

 * **Learn Python the Hard Way** (http://learnpythonthehardway.org/book/): Solid and gradual.
 This course offers a great foundation for folks who have never programmed in any language before.
+(Only Python2, but not hard to adapt to 3)

 * **Dive Into Python 3**
   (http://www.diveintopython3.net/): The updated version